 Guidelines and expectations after your operation

 The following information are guidelines only.
 Each patient is an individual and therefore everyone has a different recovery process.
-Some individuals may reach the targets below with ease, whilst others may take longer than the stated timeframe or may never be able to achieve them.
+Some individuals may reach the milestones below easily, whilst others may take longer than the stated time.